bn5092017/LibrarySystem/sysDesign.md

 Basic home page with popular items or staff suggestions displayed to give customers ideas of books to borrow.
 ###About page
 ![wireframe diagram - about page](images/about.jpg)
-The about page will have text talking about services available on the website.
+The about page will have text detailing services available on the website.
 ###Login page
 ![wireframe diagram - login page](images/loginPage.jpg)
 Login page with textboxes for user input of username and password and a login (submit) button.